Graduate Program Development

 Procedure for Establishing a Dual Degree

 North Carolina State University works collaboratively with both international and domestic institutions of higher education to provide opportunities for students to pursue dual degree programs.
 Students complete the requirements for two degrees from two institutions.
 Each institution is responsible for and will award its own degree.
-Contact Melissa Nosbisch at the Graduate School to discuss the development of a dual degree and for assistance with the required forms: Dual Degree Routing Form, and Memorandum of Agreement (MOA)*.
+Contact the Graduate School to discuss the development of a dual degree and for assistance with the required forms: Dual Degree Routing Form, and Memorandum of Agreement (MOA)*.

 *The MOA form should also be used for planning new 3+X and other agreements with other institutions.